 Drug overdose is now the leading cause of injury-related death in the United States.
 As with many other states, Florida is a major part of the national drug addiction crisis.
 So much is it a problem that the Governor declared a state of emergency early last year and later extended the executive order two more times in the latter half of the year.

 Governor Rick Scott was able to immediately allocate $27 million in federal funds for drug prevention and treatment, with many millions more distributed a few months later.
 According to the last national report from the CDC covering 2016, the state of Florida had 4,728 total overdose deaths.
 Palm Beach County alone had nearly 600 fatal overdoses in 2016, the highest number in the state.

 The addiction epidemic has also had a major impact on the child welfare system of Florida.
 The state has seen an increase in infants in out of home care by 220 cases from 2014 to 2016.
-A case review of 30 infants that have parents with a drug use disorder showed that welfare staff have a hard time establishing safety plans as so many of the family members who might provide safety services are also abusing drugs.
+A case review of 30 infants that have parents with a drug use disorder showed that welfare staff have a hard time establishing safety plans like so many of the family members who might provide safety services are also abusing drugs.
 It’s also difficult to talk the parents into treatment.

 Another study revealed 21,086 children in the welfare system from 2015-2016 had at least one parent with a drug addiction disorder.
 Out of these children, 53% were age five or under, presenting a devastating impact on not only the parent’s well-being but the child’s health as well.
 The study recognized approximately 21,192 parents with drug abuse disorders.